-In its original proposal, the European Commission noted that it would be inappropriate and unfeasible to require retail investors to understand the consequences of such contracts.
+25 In its original proposal, the European Commission noted that it would be inappropriate and unfeasible to require retail investors to understand the consequences of such contracts.

-AIFMD and UCITS depositaries are/will be required to ensure that the cash flows of AIFs/UCITS are properly monitored and to ensure that all payments made by or on behalf of an investor upon the subscription of units have been received and that all cash has been booked in cash accounts that meet certain conditions.
+AIF/UCITS itself26) as well as new cash flow monitoring requirements.
+As to the latter, AIFMD and UCITS depositaries are/will be required to ensure that the cash flows of AIFs/UCITS are properly monitored and to ensure that all payments made by or on behalf of an investor upon the subscription of units have been received and that all cash has been booked in cash accounts that meet certain conditions.